 Over the years, I have met parents who wholeheartedly expressed their immense support for the education of their children.
 They are always in attendance every time there are meetings and school activities.

 And by having informal conversations with them, I learned so many things like how they work for discipline and good values.
 I am happy to know that there are parents who have been good teachers to their children.
 With that, it’s easier for me to inculcate good values and develop students’ skills.

-Knowing that I have the best partners in giving quality education to my students, I am more confident of realizing my teaching goals to amplify successful academic achievement.
+Knowing that I have the best partners in giving quality education to my students, I am more confident in realizing my teaching goals to amplify successful academic achievement.

 8. We want parents to know the school policies, grading system, and classroom norms.

-By keeping parents informed with matters concerning the education of their children, we are also confident that they understand the education process.
+By keeping parents informed about matters concerning the education of their children, we are also confident that they understand the education process.

-If we are to strengthen parent partnership in education, we have to take time to inform them about the school policies, the grading system, and the class norms.
-With a clear understanding, parents are also guided on how to extend their best support for their children.
+If we are to strengthen parent partnerships in education, we have to take the time to inform them about the school policies, the grading system, and the class norms.
+With a clear understanding, parents are also guided on how to extend their best support to their children.